If I asked you to tell me about your web traffic, would you have a response?

 Click “Audience” > “Overview” > Adjust dates in the upper-right of the screen to the desired month

 Voila!
 Here you can see A TON of useful data.

 We set out to answer this question: How much traffic did your website get last month?

 “Users” and “Sessions” is where you’ll find the answer to this question.

 The difference between a “User” and “Session” is best explained in an example: I visit your website two times throughout the month – that equals One User and Two Sessions.

 You choose which metric works best for you.
-I prefer sessions.
+Most marketers measure sessions.